Ewicks/advanced-banking-system-proj-3/README.md

 - This Libary is used to color text when the code is run in the terminal.

 11. [PromptToolkit](https://python-prompt-toolkit.readthedocs.io/en/master/)
-- I used this libary to create a autotype automation function, which gives the user a drop-down menu of what coins they can select based on what they have started typing.
+- I used this library to create a auto type automation function, which gives the user a drop-down menu of what coins they can select based on what they have started typing.

 12. [Requests](https://pypi.org/project/requests/)
 - This libary allows me to sent HTTP requests without having to manually add query strings to the URLs.